-Each day in class, beginning on our third class meeting, you will take a short quiz on the reading for that day.
-Each quiz will have five multiple choice or true/false questions.
-You will answer the questions using your iclicker.
-There will be 16 quizzes; only your highest 13 grades will count.
+For each module, beginning with the third, you will take a short quiz on the readings and lecture videos.
+There will be 18 quizzes; only your highest 14 grades will count.
+Each quiz will have 10 multiple choice or true/false questions.
+There will be 18 quizzes; only your highest 14 grades will count.

-You can take a makeup if you have to miss a quiz for any of the following three reasons: (1) holidays or special events observed by organized religions (for students who show affiliation with that particular religion), (2) absences pre-approved by the UCSD Dean of Students (or Dean’s designee), (3) extended illness (this requires a doctor’s note).
-If you miss a quiz for one of these reasons, contact me no later than the day of the quiz to schedule a makeup.
+You can skip a quiz, which will reduce the number of quizzes that count for your overall quiz grade, if you have to miss it for any of the following three reasons: (1) holidays or special events observed by organized religions (for students who show affiliation with that particular religion), (2) absences pre-approved by the UCSD Dean of Students (or Dean’s designee), (3) extended illness (this requires a doctor’s note).
 I will need written verification of the circumstances.

 Grading will be based on the following: